Jeremy Hunt: the self-made millionaire running to be PM

 He pitched himself as a “serious leader” for a “serious moment”, and has said he wants to unite the Conservative Party.

-Mr Hunt, who received 46 votes in Tuesday’s poll, has been in the Cabinet for longer than any of his rivals, having served as health secretary for six years and culture secretary for two years prior to his appointment in the Foreign Office in 2018.
+Mr Hunt, who received 54 votes in Wednesday’s poll, coming second to Boris Johnson, has been in the Cabinet for longer than any of his rivals, having served as health secretary for six years and culture secretary for two years prior to his appointment in the Foreign Office in 2018.

 While not an Old Etonian, he has a distinctly privileged background.